 The site in Rowley Road, Baginton, has the largest collection of preserved electric trains in the UK, ranging from suburban multiple units, carriage bodies of Edwardian underground trains and industrial electric locomotives, to high speed express trains.

-The Electric Railway Museum website can be found at www.electricrailwaymuseum.co.uk where dates are listed for the open weekends held throughout the year.
+To meet the growing demand of visitors we have decided to open every Second Saturday each month from April to October, with additional special open weekends throughout the year.
+The Electric Railway Museum website can be found at www.electricrailwaymuseum.co.uk where dates are listed for the open weekends.
 During these weekends, additional attractions are brought onto the site and extra items are available for viewing.

 In addition to the open weekends, visits can take place throughout the year, whether you are a large society, enthusiast group or an individual with an interest in a specific item.
 Please note that you may find the site closed if you turn up without prior notice, so contact the museum to arrange a visit, letting them know the size of party, suitable dates and any specific areas of interest.